I vini italiani più apprezzati: un viaggio tra eccellenza e tradizione

 4. Chianti Classic (Tuscany)

 The Chianti Classico is one of the most iconic wines of Tuscany and represents one of the most internationally known Italian labels.
-Made mainly from Sangiovese grapes, this red wine has a versatile character and pleasant acidity, making it suitable for a wide range of food pairings.
+Made mainly from Sangiovese grapes, this Red wine has a versatile character and pleasant acidity, making it suitable for a wide range of food pairings.

 • Recommended pairings: Pairs beautifully with pasta with meat sauce, pizza, sliced meats and semi-seasoned cheeses.